 Thank you to all those who contacted me about dementia research and treatments.

-Dementia does not wait for endless consultation.
-We should be backing Britain’s world-leading scientists to confront dementia.
-That is why the Opposition has committed to not only protect but enhance the UK science base and achieve 3% of GDP spent on science and research across the economy, between public and private sectors.
-It is imperative the Government keeps its pledge to double research funding into dementia by 2024.
+We should be backing Britain’s world-leading scientists to confront dementia, enhancing the UK science base to achieve 3% of GDP spent on science and research across the economy, between public and private sectors.
+In the meantime, the Government must keep its pledge to double research funding into dementia by 2024.

-Despite repeated promises to fix social care, the Chancellor has delayed reforms for two years and is instead asking councils to increase taxes on working people to plug funding gaps.
-The Government’s decision to halve the funding promised to help plug staff shortages has been criticised by adult social care directors.
+Despite repeated promises to fix social care, the Chancellor delayed reforms for two years and instead asked councils to increase taxes on working people to plug funding gaps.
+Meanwhile, the Government has shelved its plan for a dedicated dementia strategy.